What is business insurance and why do I need it?

 Here are a few situations where business insurance just might save you:

-You’re running a small medical practice
+You run a small medical practice

-You own a restaurant
+You manage a restaurant

 1. Figure out your business risks

-Every business is different.
-Depending on how your business works, you’ll naturally have different risks.
 Determine the most likely issues to come up and which would be most damaging without insurance.
 If you have employees, what would happen if they were dishonest or got injured?
 Do you have a product or service people might be unhappy with?
 How vulnerable are you to theft or disasters?

 2. Compare policies that cover your risk

 Once you’ve figured out the risks, you can pick a policy.
 You may need only one type of coverage or you may need to pick and choose coverage areas to build your perfect policy.

 3. Picked a policy?
 Now look at what you are covered for exactly

 Read the fine print on the policy you’re taking out.
 Are you covered for the worst situations?
 Is your insurance limit high enough to cover your most valuable assets if they get damaged or stolen?